 - In result you will get a file for every part.

-Now we have to merge all the STL files (your front wing design and the car body) into one file to do this we provide you with a script that will do this step automaticlly for you.
+Now we have to merge all the STL files (your front wing design and the car body) into one file.
+To do this we provide you with a script that will do this step automatically for you.

-First of all creat new folder and name it FSAE 4th session optional.
+First of all create new folder and name it FSAE 4th session optional.

 Now put the script inside the folder FSAE 4th session

-to merge all the STL files in the same file you have to run the script to do this (rightlick on file Merge_STL, and run with PowerShell).
+- To merge all the STL files in the same file you have to run the script (right click on file Merge_STL, and run with PowerShell).

-Then new window will show up click on open.
+- A new window will appear.
+Click on open.

-- The merging process can take up to 20 min, after this you will have a new file in the folder FSAE 4th session, contain all the parts together in one file.
+- The merging process can take up to 20 min.
+After this you will have a new file in the folder FSAE 4th session, containing all the parts together in one file.

 Using text editor (alternative)

-Merging the STL files can be done using another option by editing the STL file it self, to do this you need a text editor. in case if the script does not work for you we suggest this option as an alternative.
+Merging the STL files can be done using another option by editing the STL file itself, to do this you need a text editor.
+If the script option does not work for you, we suggest this option as an alternative

-As you know from the last session of our home work the STL file will start with solid name and finish by endsolid name.
+As you know from the last session, the STL file will start with solid name and finish by endsolid name.

-All what you have to do is to open new text file, and open the other STL files using your text editor and copy past all the information from the STL files into the new text file.
+All that you have to do is open a new text file, and open the other STL files using your text editor and copy paste all of the information from the STL files into the new text file.

 To do this follow the next steps:

-New window will open of the text editor.
+- A new window will open with the text editor.

-Click on the first line solid name, scroll down to the end of the text, press Shift and click on the last line in the text, ( make sure that you selelct all the text).
+- Click on the first line solid name, scroll down to the end of the text, press Shift and click on the last line in the text, ( make sure that you select all the text).

 Copy the file Ctrl+C and paste it in the the empty text file that you have created using Ctrl+V.

-Repeat the same steps with the other STL files, but this time you have to paste the STL text after the end of the previous text in the new folder.
+Repeat the same steps with the other STL files, but this time you have to paste the STL text after the end of the previous text in the new text file

-Do the same steps with all the files of your front wing and the car model, and you will endup with a file contain all the car parts in diffrent solids.
+- Do the same steps with all the files of your front wing and car model.
+You will end up with one file containing all of the car parts.

-As soon as you finish from this step save the file with the name of the file, but make sure that you add the extension .STL
+As soon as you finish this step, save the file with the name of the file, but make sure that you add the extension .STL

-Now we have the full model with your front wing design and the car body, it's time to move to the next step, Uploading the new STL on the platform.
+Now that we have the full model with your front wing design and the car body, it's time to move to the next step, Uploading the new STL to the platform.

-To do this go to www.simscale.com login in your account by clicking on LOGIN on the top right corner, and enter your login information.
+To do this go to www.simscale.com login into your account by clicking on LOGIN on the top right corner, and enter your login information.

-Then on the Dashboard click on New project in the top right corner.
+Then in the Dashboard click on New project in the top right corner.

-New window will show up, fill the informations on the window, the title of the project a description of the project choose the category of your project, and you can Drag and drop your CAD files, or select the file from the folder, (select the last file where you have merged all the STL files together).
+A new window will appear.
+Fill the information in with the title of the project, description of the project, category of your project, and you can Drag and drop your CAD files, or select the file from the folder, (select the last file where you have merged all the STL files together).